Local SEO Strategy Is Highly Targeted

 This means you don’t have to compete with businesses in other locations for good SERP rankings.
 Equally important, the results stay relevant to the user searching for information.

-Setting Up a SEO Strategy for Google My Business
+Setting Up a Local SEO Strategy for Google My Business

 First things first.
 This section specifically mentions Google My Business because Google is the preeminent search engine.
 A comprehensive strategy should also include Google’s competitors.
 By and large, the process remains similar for other search engines as well.
 The processes outlined here can be applied across the board.